PHP-DI/PHP-DI/doc/performances.md

 ## A note about caching

-Since PHP-DI 6.0 there is no caching system anymore.
-Instead the container can be compiled (see below), which allows for even better performances than caching.
+PHP-DI 4 and 5 relied a lot on caching.
+With PHP-DI 6 the main vector for optimization is now to compile the container into highly optimized code (see below).
+Compiling the container is simpler and faster.

 ## Compiling the container